PhluantMobile/dojo_js/README.md

 Required specs:

 * map_id - the element ID for the map.
-* lat - the latitude for the map's central location.
+* center_lat - the latitude for the map's central location.
-* lng - the longitude for the map's central location.
+* center_lng - the longitude for the map's central location.

 Optional specs:

 * map_zoom - the zoom level of the map.
 Default is 10.
 * markers - an object containing relevant information for any desired markers.
+* user_lat - the latitude for the user's location.
+Required for the default Google Maps clickthrough.
+* user_lat - the longitude for the user's location.
+Required for the default Google Maps clickthrough.
 	* markers[i].lat - the latitude of the desired marker.
 Required for marker to be set.
 	* markers[i].lng - the longitude of the desired marker.
 Required for marker to be set.
 	* markers[i].clickthru - an object containing relevant information for any marker to be a clickthrough.
 Default is a Google Maps hyperlink using the original lat/lng values as the start point and the lat/lng values as the end point
 		* markers[i].clickthru.name - the name of the clickthru, used for reporting.
 Essentially the same functionality as a standard clickthru.
 		* markers[i].clickthru.url - An optional URL value that will override the default Google Maps link.
-	* _The Map Draw function supports all of the optional marker specifications.
+	* The Map Draw function supports all of the optional marker specifications.
 For more detailed information,  please visit the [Google Maps Marker API page](https://developers.google.com/maps/documentation/javascript/markers)._

 Example: